Abra7am/DevOps-projects/README.md

-DevOps Projects are added regularly,
+DevOps Portfolio and Capstone Projects